profsmith89/ctps/_sources/chap08.md

 In short, we want to know how to use computers to analyze data about our "business" for insights on where knowledge lurks and problems could be eliminated.
 This work is possible because the proliferation of digital technologies has made it possible to collect the mounds of data needed to answer them.
 Furthermore, the increasing availability of cheap and powerful cloud-based computational services makes it possible for anyone with computational skills to process those data looking for new insights.
 Taken together, this is why *data science* is a rapidly expanding field having impact in many professions and industries.

+## Data science

-**Data science.** What exactly is data science?
+What exactly is data science?
 It is the extraction of meaningful insights and new knowledge from data.
 As a process, it involves *data collection*, *data cleaning*, *data exploration and pattern detection*, and *model building* for prediction and decision-making.
 These four steps are often repeatedly done until we are able to identify a truly meaningful insight.
 Once we've discovered some new insight or useful fact about our world through these steps, there's a final step in which we communicate what we have discovered.

 ```{margin} Looking Ahead
 Toward the end of this book, we will explore the model building portion of the data science process.